Mazyod/Bimap/README.md

 # Bimap

 C++ Bimap implementation, header-only, with tests, not efficient nor generic enough, but gets the job done.
-Contributions welcome
+Contributions welcome.

 There is not much to say here, I preferred ObjC style methods over operator overloading, so the interface is very explicit.

 ## How To Use

 Just include the `Bimap.h` header into your project, and start using!

+## Todo

+- [ ] Add a freakin namespace

 ## Contributing